EOCO affidavit clarifies that Gabriel Tanko Atokple was not declared “wanted” - MyJoyOnline

 Audio By Carbonatix

-The Economic and Organised Crime Office (EOCO) affidavit filed at the Adenta High Court has clarified that Gabriel Tanko Kwamigah-Atokple, and the directors of Sesi-Edem Company Ltd were not declared wanted persons.
+The Economic and Organised Crime Office (EOCO) affidavit filed at the Adenta High Court clarifies that Gabriel Tanko Kwamigah-Atokple, and the directors of Sesi-Edem Company Ltd were not declared wanted persons.

 This position was contained in EOCO’s affidavit in opposition to an application for interlocutory injunction.
 In paragraph 19 of the affidavit, EOCO stated that no formal “wanted” notice has ever been issued or published against the applicant or its directors on its official website, where the agency ordinarily publishes persons officially declared wanted.